 Since the costs of producing defective work are normally reimbursable under a cost reimbursement contract, a contractor that has been terminated for convenience is entitled to be reimbursed the costs of defective work incurred in performing the terminated portion of the work unless the government establishes that the expense resulted from the contractor’s gross disregard of its contractual duties.

-For help with appealing a claims case, Call one of our Armed Services Board of Contract Appeals lawyers for immediate help.
+For help with appealing a claims, termination or other Contract Disputes Act case, call one of Watson’s Armed Services Board of Contract Appeals lawyers for immediate help.
 Free Initial Consultation – 1-866-601-5518.